Types of Criminal Offences in NSW Local Courts

 Maximum hours of Community Service | N/A | 100 hours for offences punishable by 6 months jail 200 hours for offences punishable by 6 – 12 months jail 500 hours for offences punishable by more than 12 months jail | 100 hours for offences punishable by 6 months jail 200 hours for offences punishable by 6 – 12 months jail 750 hours for offences punishable by more than 12 months jail |

-When charged with criminal offences, accused persons usually search for a criminal lawyer near me.
-Accused persons should be mindful of the following when considering retaining a lawyer:
+When charged with criminal offences, accused persons usually search for a defence lawyer near me.
+Accused persons should be mindful of the following when considering retaining a Criminal lawyer in Blacktown:

 - Whether the lawyer offers an initial consultation,